kamicast/ffprobe-bin-electron/README.md

 ## Developer
-In order to download all the binaries
+In order to download all the binaries in preparation
 ```sh
 yarn run build-bin
 ```